Xiaofei-it/HermesEventBus/README.md

 #Principle

-The library is based on two libraries: [Hermes](https://github.com/Xiaofei-it/Hermes) and [EventBus](https://github.com/greenrobot/EventBus).
+This library is based on two libraries: [Hermes](https://github.com/Xiaofei-it/Hermes) and [EventBus](https://github.com/greenrobot/EventBus).

 The event post is based on EventBus and the IPC is based on Hermes, a smart, novel and easy-to-use